hbrt-rdzk/lung-diseases-detection/README.md

     - ...
 ## Results

-Reults can be found in attached engineer thesis.
+Reults can be found in owner's engineer thesis, upon request.
 [PL Only]